magento/knowledge-base/src/announcements/adobe-commerce-announcements/integration-environments-migration-to-new-regions-for-eu-and-us.md

 labels: Adobe Commerce,Magento,announcement,news,Integration Environments,migration,EU,upgrade,2.4.4
 ---

+Integration environments migration for legacy EU region

-In order to provide you with the most up-to-date infrastructure foundation, we are migrating your Integration Environments to a new EU region.
-This migration will only affect your Integration Environments.
-There will be no Production downtime and no change to Stage or Production URLs.
+In order to provide you with the most up-to-date infrastructure foundation, we are migrating the Integration environments for all customers belonging to the legacy ‘EU’ region to a new EU region.
+The rest of the regions – EU-3, EU-5, EU-6 – will remain the same.

+The migrations will be happening from June 6th to June 9th, 2022.

+If this change affects you, you will receive a notification from Adobe containing the exact time when your migration will happen and all other necessary details.

+Keep in mind that this migration will only affect your Integration environments.
+There will be no Production downtime and no change to the Stage or Production URLs.

-Once the migration is complete, you will need to update your repository address in your local repo as well as any third-party systems which you have integrated with the current Integration Environments.
+Once the migration is complete, you will need to update your repository address in your local repo as well as any third-party systems which you have integrated with the current Integration environments.

 >![info]
 >
->Note: Please note that this migration is required prior to upgrading to Adobe Commerce 2.4.4.
+>Note: Please note that this migration is required before you upgrade to Adobe Commerce 2.4.4.

-## When is the migration happening?

-We have rolled out a migration plan as follows:

-1. June 6th: Batch 1 (3pm ET - 5pm ET)
-1. June 7th: Batch 2 (3pm ET - 5pm ET)
-1. June 8th: Batch 3 (3pm ET - 5pm ET)
-1. June 9th: Batch 4 (3pm ET - 5pm ET)